backstage/backstage/contrib/docs/tutorials/aws-alb-aad-oidc-auth.md

 - `Scope` = `openid profile offline_access`
 - `Action on unauthenticated request` = `Autenticate (client reattempt)`

 Once you've saved the action, you should see an authentication flow be triggered against AAD when visiting Backstage address at `https://backstage.yourdomain.com`.
-The flow will not complete successfully as Backstage app isn't yet configured properly.
+The flow will not complete successfully as the Backstage app isn't yet configured properly.

 ## Backstage changes